What Background Checks Do Landlords Do?

 Landlords may handle their tenant background screening processes differently.
 However, in most cases, a tenant background check will focus on five primary areas.

 • Identity and address history: It isn’t uncommon for landlords to conduct Social Security Number verification on their candidates.
 These checks can verify identity, reveal aliases and alternate names, and provide address history details.
-A landlord might then use this information to flesh out the criminal background screening process.
+A landlord might use this information to flesh out the criminal background screening process.

 • Rental history and evictions: Housing applications will sometimes include a section for prospective tenants to list their rental histories, including locations and the names of landlords or property managers.
 This information is central to the reference check part of the tenant background screening, during which prospective landlords contact former landlords to ask whether the applicant was a quality tenant.
 This part of the process might also involve county civil background checks to search for a history of evictions.

-Get monthly updates on Real Estate
+Get instant updates on Real Estate

 Michael Klazema